 Performer, Scholar, Educator of Music & the Trumpet

-Arda Cabaoglu, D.M.A., is a musician, music scholar, and educator, lives in New York City, and serves as principal trumpet at New Manhattan Sinfonietta and serves as a trumpet instructor at Rensselaer Polytechnic Institute, NY, and visiting trumpet professor at Istanbul State Conservatory.
+Arda Cabaoglu, D.M.A., is a musician, music scholar, and educator, resides in Istanbul and New York City, serves as principal trumpet at New Manhattan Sinfonietta and is a trumpet instructor at Rensselaer Polytechnic Institute, NY, and visiting trumpet professor at Istanbul State Conservatory.
 He recently completed his doctoral studies in Trumpet Performance, Repertoire, and Literature at the Eastman School of Music in the studio of James Thompson.
 Additional primary trumpet and music teachers have included Håkan Hardenberger, Bo Nilsson, and Olle Sjöberg in Sweden and Erden Bilgen in Istanbul.

 As a Borusan Music Scholarship fellow, during his doctoral studies at Eastman, Cabaoglu received the opportunity to study at Malmö Academy of Music in Sweden.
 This three-year period of leave to study in Sweden further deepened Cabaoglu’s interpretive emphasis and developed his methodologies relating trumpet performance to the use of one’s voice.
 Before Eastman, he studied at Mimar Sinan Fine Arts University Istanbul State Conservatory and the İTÜ—MIAM Center for Advanced Studies in Music in Istanbul.